HOL-Theorem-Prover/HOL/doc/kananaskis-14.release.md

-    There is a minor backwards-incompatibility: the above changes may lead to more complicated proofs when using extreals, while better alignments with textbook proofs are achieved, on the other hand.
+    There is a minor backwards-incompatibility: the above changes may lead to more complicated proofs when using extreals, while better alignment with textbook proofs is achieved, on the other hand.

 *   Fix soundness bug in the HolyHammer translations to first-order.
     Lambda-lifting definitions were stated as local hypothesis but